diffix/reference/docs/led-issues.md

 By and large the issue here is what we assign to the `LE_column_value`, especially for LE0.
 In the following, we refer to the `LE_column_value` as simply the value.

+Note that there may in fact not be an NLE column.
+In this case, we may use some default value (i.e. the same way that Insights adds a default noise layer for queries with no conditions or `GROUP BY`), or leave out the three NLE-associated tokens.
+In general, a query with no NLE conditions is not particularly interesting as an attack because it doesn't help the attacker learn any unknown attributes or the exact count of any attributes.
+It might in principle be used in a membership inference attack (where the only purpose is to determine if a given AIDV is present in the database), but the noise layer derived from the LE condition seed material prevents this (as does [adjusting LE1 AIDs](#adjusting-when-le--1-only)).

 **Design 1: Use NULL for column value for LE0 conditions**